 - Top 11 Popular Open-Source ETL Tools

 - Working knowledge of Open-Source and Cloud Environments.

-The Modern Data Analytics Stack leverages the ETL process to extract data from data sources such as Social Media Platforms, Email/SMS services, Customer Service Platforms, Surveys, and a lot more to help gain valuable and actionable customer insights or to store the data in Data Warehouses.
-The ETL process consists of 3 steps:
+Modern Data Analytics Stack leverages ETL to extract data from different sources like Social Media Platforms, Email/SMS services, Customer Service Platforms, and Surveys, transform it and load it into a Data Warehouse to gain valuable and actionable insights.
+It is a three-step process that contains:

-- Transformation: Transformation is the process of converting the extracted data into a common format so that it can be better understood by a Data Warehouse or a BI (Business Intelligence) tool.
-Some transformation techniques include Sorting, Cleaning, Removing Redundant Information, and Verifying the Data from data sources.
+- Transformation: Converting extracted data into a standardized format so that it can be better understood by a Data Warehouse or a BI (Business Intelligence) tool.

 The given figure highlights the stages of the ETL process: